aspect-build/aspect-cli/README.md

 # Dev Workflow

-make changes to your go files then run this to fix your deps and build files
+To make changes to your go files, run the following to fix your dependencies and build files:

 `bazel run tidy`